pcmacdon/jsish/README.md

 Get source and build '''make'''.

-Or download a binary for (https://github.com/pcmacdon/jsibin/).
+Or download a binary: https://github.com/pcmacdon/jsibin/

 &#x1f6a9; See [Start](./lib/www/md/Start.md).